department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v1/description.md

 If the document status is `error`, VA has not received the submission and cannot honor the submission date as the date of receipt.

 ### Authorization
-API requests are authorized by means of a symmetric API token, provided in an HTTP header with name `apikey`.
+API requests are authorized through a symmetric API token, provided in an HTTP header with name 'apikey'.
+[Get a sandbox API Key](https://developer.va.gov/apply)

 ### Upload operation
-Allows a client to upload a document package (form + attachments + metadata).
+Allows a client to upload a multi-part document package (form + attachments + metadata).

 1. Client Request: POST https://sandbox-api.va.gov/services/vba_documents/v1/
     * No request body or parameters required